What Does a Kitchen Renovation Cost in 2023? Toronto vs. Montreal

 Getting your dream designer kitchen for less

-What materials you choose can make a big difference to the final cost of your kitchen.
-Countertops, for example, range from relatively inexpensive laminate to stainless steel at the high end of the scale.
-Similarly, the cheapest cabinet doors you can purchase tend to be melamine.
-At the high end, gloss white 2-pack polyurethane doors can easily cost four times as much.
+The materials you choose largely impact your kitchen renovation cost.
+For example, countertop materials range from relatively inexpensive laminate to high-end stainless steel.
+Similarly, the cheapest cabinet doors available are often melamine.
+On the opposite end of the spectrum you have glossy white 2-pack polyurethane doors, which can easily cost four times as much.

 Other cost-savings tips